Pendzl/pendzl/README.md

 ### Was it audited?

 Contracts in this repository have not yet been audited and contain several vulnerabilities due to the specific of the ink!.
-Since ink! is audited now, OpenBrush is going to be audited after major breaking changes regarding switching to stable toolchain and adapting to latest ink! will be released.
+Since ink! is audited now, pendzl is going to be audited after major breaking changes regarding switching to stable toolchain and adapting to latest ink! will be released.

 ## License

-OpenBrush is released under the [MIT License](LICENSE).
+pendzl is released under the [MIT License](LICENSE).